christine-iyer/homework_1/README.md

 ### Basic Loop Syntax

 ##### while loops:

-Execute while a condition is true
+Execute while a condition is true.
+BEWARE of infinite loops.

 * Create a loop that logs the numbers from 0-99 (ascending)